dianaaffi/OSF-2013-2014/README.md

-<h1>OSF-Gamification</h1>
+<h1>GamificationAPI</h1>
 The project developed is an API that is designed to work as a service for other social applications.
 Our API manages all the users of your application including their actions and progress throughout the app.

 <h1>Features</h1>
-OSF-Gamification API offers the following features:
+Gamification API offers the following features:
 <ul>
 <li>Define events that can be done by the users</li>
 <li>Log all the events for each user</li>